prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     pip install -v --no-build-isolation .

-This allows `ccache` to identify and reuse identical compilation steps and speeds up the build process.
+This allows ccache to identify and reuse identical compilation steps and speeds up the build process.
 To do this, it is necessary to have installed all build requirements already from `build_requirements.txt`.
 Build isolation should not be skipped for CI tests.

-When built together using pip, all C++ and Python components can be uninstalled using:
+When built together using pip, all C++ and Python components of a distribution package can be uninstalled using the distribution package name:

+    # <distname> = libcasm-global, libcasm-xtal, etc.
-    pip uninstall libcasm-xtal
+    pip uninstall <distname>

 ## Formatting and style